 In this short video John discusses the role of journalism in democracy – and holding politicians to account.

-John is interested in work that enmeshes debates within political theory and the history of ideas with journalism studies.
-He is particularly interested in supervising students in the following areas:
+John is interested in work that enmeshes debates within political theory and the history of ideas with media and journalism studies.
+He is particularly interested in supervising students within the following broad areas:

-- history and theories of free speech, censorship and press freedom
+- Histories and theories of free speech, censorship and press freedom